infinitestory/writeups/ctf/2021/pb/goodhash.md

 We construct a 128 by 128 matrix `M` in `GF(2)` to represent this as a system of equations.
 For each bit that we control over in the first three blocks, we take the `GF(2^128)` product of `2^k`, where `k` is the little-endian bit position within its block, with `H^n`, where `n` is 3 for the first block, 2 for the second block, and 1 for the third block.
 The product is then converted to an integer representation and its binary digits become a row of the equation matrix.

-The resulting matrix actually doesn't turn out to be full rank for some reason, but it's really close.
-This is the reason why the target 4th block is `b'dmin":true  }'` with that whitespace.
+The resulting matrix actually doesn't turn out to be full rank for some reason, but it's rank 127 which is close enough.
+This is the reason why the target 4th block is `b'dmin":true ‌ }'` with that whitespace.
 A slight massage was all that was needed to get the matrix equation to solve.
 In any case, if we needed more rank, we could have also edited the key name "token".

 Letting `d` be the `GF(2)` vector corresponding to the binary digits of the `GHASH` target difference, solving the matrix equation `aM = d` gives us the required values of the bits in the xor mask.
 We represent the xor mask as three integers, one per block.

 All that's left is to actually perform the interaction.
-We get a token, xor its first three blocks with the respective masks, and add `b'dmin":true  }'` at the end.
+We get a token, xor its first three blocks with the respective masks, and add `b'dmin":true ‌ }'` at the end.
 Submitting that text gives the flag, `pbctf{GHASH_is_short_for_GoodHash_:joy:}`.

 ![exploit demo](images/2.png)